AudballPNG/MeanSpeaker/README.md

 **That's it!** The program will automatically:
 - Install .NET 8 if needed
-- Install all required packages (bluetooth, bluez, playerctl, espeak, etc.)
+- Install all required packages (bluetooth, bluez, playerctl, piper-tts, pico, festival, espeak, etc.)
 - Configure Bluetooth services
 - Set up audio routing
 - Make your device discoverable as "The Little Shit"